biogeospatial/Biodiverse_publication_list/InstallationMacSource.md

 We are currently working on a native installation for macs.
 Please get in contact if you are able to assist.

+In the meantime, the best approach is to use dual-boot or a virtual machine to run windows or linux versions.

 ## old instructions follow ##

 These instructions apply to version 0.15 and later.
 They are also increasingly old and have not been tested by the developers for some time.
 Please report any success or failures.